resheku/my-awesome/README.md

 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.
 - [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [Teemu/pytest-sugar](https://github.com/Teemu/pytest-sugar) - a plugin for py.test that changes the default look and feel of py.test (e.g. progressbar, show tests that fail instantly)
+- [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [Tinche/aiofiles](https://github.com/Tinche/aiofiles) - File support for asyncio
 - [TriOptima/iommi](https://github.com/TriOptima/iommi) - Your first pick for a django power cord
 - [TvoroG/pytest-lazy-fixture](https://github.com/TvoroG/pytest-lazy-fixture) - It helps to use fixtures in pytest.mark.parametrize